saud-learning-services/automated-video-brander/README.md

 2. Faculty members submit a Google Form specifying what kind of branding treatment they'd like to recieve
 3. Within 24 hours, a personalized and branded version of the video is auto-generated and available in the same folder in Panopto.

-## Status

-This project is _still under development_.
-While the application works, it is far from completed -- there are already performance improvements, architectural changes, and refactoring planned.
-It is being shared publicly due to interest from colleagues and institutions with similar video-content challenges.

 ## Environment

 After cloning the repo, create a `.env` in the root folder with the following properties: